Nicholas J. Corrente

 NCHeadshot.jpg

-I am a Teaching Instructor in the Department of Chemical and Biochemical Engineering at Rutgers University - New Brunswick.
+I am an Assistant Teaching Professor in the Department of Chemical and Biochemical Engineering at Rutgers University - New Brunswick.
 I received my Ph.D. in Chemical and Biochemical Engineering from Rutgers University in December 2024, under the supervision of Prof. Alexander V. Neimark.

 My research focuses on molecular modeling of nanoporous materials, particularly investigating the relationships between structural, adsorption, and mechanical properties of nanoporous carbons.
 I develop and apply advanced molecular simulation methods to understand complex phenomena in these materials.
 During my Ph.D., I also collaborated with ExxonMobil Technology and Engineering Company as an NSF INTERN.